-Early Childhood Education Major
+Early Childhood Education Program

-The Early Childhood Education Major is offered to assist students seeking certification by the State of Michigan to teach in or operate an early childhood program.
-Additionally, the major will develop the leadership and Biblical skills of the student to allow them to lead a church affiliated program effectively.
+The Early Childhood Education Program assists students seeking certification by the State of Michigan to teach in or operate an early childhood program.
+Additionally, the major will develop the leadership and biblical skills of the student to allow them to lead a church affiliated program effectively.

-The student who completes the Early Childhood Education Major will be able to:
+The student who completes the Early Childhood Education Program will be able to:

-- Demonstrate a detailed understanding of early childhood growth and development as well as learning styles based on the fact that children are unique creations of God - Design creative, age-appropriate teaching strategies, and curriculum which accommodate cognitive, physical, social, emotional, and spiritual growth in each child - Apply classroom knowledge and laboratory experience to teach and/or direct successfully in an accredited child development program which exceeds state rules and requirements - Identify and implement the components of quality leadership when working with staff, children, and parents
+- Demonstrate a detailed understanding of early childhood growth and development as well as learning styles based on the fact that children are unique creations of God. - Design creative, age-appropriate teaching strategies, and curriculum which accommodate cognitive, physical, social, emotional, and spiritual growth in each child. - Apply classroom knowledge and laboratory experience to teach and/or direct successfully in an accredited child development program which exceeds state rules and requirements. - Identify and implement the components of quality leadership when working with staff, children, and parents.

-GENERAL EDUCA GENERAL EDUCATION REQUIREMENTS

-BIBLE/THEOLOG Y MAJOR REQUIREMENTS 40 Hours

-MAJOR REQUII ✓ MAJOR REQUIREMENTS

-CE 310 or CE 345 Children's Ministry or Bible Teaching for the Church 3

-CE 345 Bible Teaching for the Church 3

-ECE 100 Introduction to Early Childhood Education 3

-ECE 201/302/420 Early Childhood Labs 5

-ECE 250 Creative Learning Activities for Children 2

-ECE 255 Music & Movement for Early Childhood 2

-ECE 265 Early Childhood Growth and Development 3

-ECE 290 / ED 290 Teaching Children with Special Needs 3

-ECE 310 Infant/Toddler Development and Curriculum 3

-ECE 320 / ED 320 Children's Literature 3

-ECE 410 Early Childhood Education Administration 3

-FLE 300 Parent Education and Guidance 3

-GS 400 Senior Seminar 3

-IOC 320 IOC 320 Intercultural Communication

-☑ GENERAL ELE 2 Hours

-TOTAL HOURS 123
+GENERAL EDUCA GENERAL EDUCATION REQUIREMENTS BIBLE &amp; THEOLO BIBLE & THEOLOGY MAJOR or MINOR REQUIREMENTS EARLY CHILDH ✓ EARLY CHILDHOOD EDUCATION MAJOR REQUIREMENTS CE 310 or CE 345 Children's Ministry or ECE 100 Introduction to Early Childhood Education 3 ECE 201/302/420 Early Childhood Labs 5 ECE 250 Creative Learning Activities for Children 2 ECE 255 Music & Movement for Early Childhood 2 ECE 265 Early Childhood Growth & Development 3 ECE 290 Teaching Children with Special Needs 3 ECE 310 Infant/Toddler Development & Curriculum 3 ECE 320 / ED 320 Children's Literature 3 ECE 410 Early Childhood Education Administration 3 FLE 300 Parent Education & Guidance 3 GS 400 Senior Seminar 3 IOC 320 Intercultural Communication 2 Electives 2 TOTAL HOURS 123

-^{}Students in the ECE Major are required to take either CE 310 Children's Ministry (usually taught first semester) or CE 345 Bible Teaching for the Church (usually taught second semester) depending on the emphasis of their degree program.
+\Students in the ECE Program are required to take either CE 310 Children's Ministry or CE 345 Bible Teaching for the Church depending on the emphasis of their degree program.

-Model Course Sequence Early Childhood Education Major
+Model Course Sequence Early Childhood Education Program